 Planning your physical move to Canada?
 If yes, you're in the right place.
-International shipping to Canada can include shipping the entirety of your household belongings or a few specific things like sporting equipment or a painting.
-While you could purchase extra checked baggage for clothes and smaller items, you might want to consider your international shipping options for bigger and bulkier items, and know what to expect at customs.
+International shipping to Canada can include shipping your household belongings or a few specific things like sporting equipment or a painting.
+While you can purchase extra checked baggage for clothes and smaller items, consider your international shipping options for bigger and bulkier items and know what to expect at customs.

 Customs Fees